Manhattan Project feed materials program: Geological exploration

 Map of the Murray Hill Area uranium and thorium survey status as of November 1944.
-Over the course of 1943-1947, Murray Hill Area staff would conduct literature and field surveys of dozens of countries to assess their uranium and thorium resources.
+Over the course of 1943–1947, Murray Hill Area staff conducted literature and field surveys of dozens of countries to assess their uranium and thorium resources.

-The Murray Hill Area was established to carry out the exploration for and development of mineral resources required by the Manhattan Project.
-The Union Mines Development Corporation, a subsidiary of Union Carbide with its headquarters at 50 East 42nd Street in New York City, was contracted to assist.
+Since the Manhattan Project was dependent on the availability of minerals, it was important to locate sources of them.
+The Murray Hill Area was established on 15 June 1943 to carry out the exploration for and development of mineral resources.
+It was commanded by Major Paul L. Guarin, a former geologist with the Shell Oil Company, until March 1946, when he was succeeded as area engineer by Lieutenant Colonel Arthur W. Oberbeck.
+A month later, the Murray Hill Area ceased to exist when it was absorbed by the Madison Square Area.

+The Union Mines Development Corporation, a subsidiary of Union Carbide, was contracted to assist.
 In taking a census of the world's uranium and thorium reserves, the company consulted 67,000 books, half of them in foreign languages, and compiled 56 geological reports.
 Field explorations parties equipped with Geiger counters were sent to 20 countries and 36 of the United States, assisted by the United States Geological Survey and the Geological Survey of Canada.
 Some 45 reports were written on the Colorado Plateau region alone.

 Samples collected were assayed by Union Carbide's laboratories in Niagara Falls, and later by Linde's in Tonawanda.
-Four properties were acquired in the Colorado Plateau at a cost of USD$276,000.
+Four properties were acquired in the Colorado Plateau at a cost of US$276,000.
 Some options in the Great Bear Lake region of Canada were also acquired, but on 15 September 1943 the Canadian government reserved all new discoveries of radioactive minerals in the Yukon and Northwest Territories and banned their staking by private interests, so these mineral rights were transferred to the Canadian government.

 The conclusion was that the best source of uranium was the Belgian Congo, followed by Canada, the United States and Sweden.
 The survey rated Czechoslovakia, Portugal and South Africa as "fair", and Australia, Brazil, Madagascar and the United Kingdom as "poor".
 For thorium, the best sources were considered to be Brazil and India, with Indonesia, Malaysia, Thailand, Korea and the United States regarded as "fair".